 In 1839, Horace Mann founded Westfield State University as the first public higher education institution without barrier to race, gender or economic class.
 During the post-Civil war period, Westfield became known for educating freed African-Americans.

 Westfield State University is committed to building a culturally diverse faculty and staff dedicated to teaching and working in a multi-cultural environment.
-A tradition of opportunity for 170 years: the University continues to be open to all regardless of class, gender or race since Westfield’s founding, and distinguished by educating freed African-Americans in the post-Civil War era.
+A tradition of opportunity for more than 175 years: the University continues to be open to all regardless of class, gender or race since Westfield’s founding, and distinguished by educating freed African-Americans in the post-Civil War era.
 The University strongly encourages applications from women, minorities, and individuals with disabilities.

 The Office of Non-Discrimination Compliance is under the purview of the President’s Office.